What Is The Difference Between A Restroom, A Bathroom, And A Washroom, As Well As Where They Should Be Used?

 What Does A Washroom Have?

 Washroom can be found almost anywhere, but it is not very common.
-A washroom has a sink (usually a large utility sink) and, on occasion, a toilet.
+A washroom has a sink (usually a large utility sink) and, occasionally, a toilet.

 It’s a place to “wash up,” i.e., clean your hands and arms, but it is not intended for bathing.
 It may occasionally house the washer and dryer for cleaning clothes.

-Some people in the United States may find it strange if you ask where the bathroom is in a public building because no one expects to be able to take a bath in a place like that.
+Some people in the United States may find it strange to ask where the bathroom is in a public building because no one expects to be able to take a bath in a place like that.

 Similarly, asking where the restroom is in someone’s home may be interpreted as an insult, implying that their home has all the personal warmth of a bus station.
 Restrooms in truck stops are usually referred to as “restrooms,” even if they occasionally have shower stalls.